 Catholic Health Initiatives Physician - Gastroenterologist in Federal Way, WA in Tacoma, Washington

-A unique, efficient and highly desirable physician work model including a team of advanced endoscopists and dedicated GI hospitalists who provide most weekday, weekend, and night call coverage.
+A unique, efficient and highly desirable physician work model including a team of dedicated GI hospitalists, weekend hospitalists, nocturnalists (provides nearly all night call coverage) and advanced endoscopists.

 Highly efficient GI ASC’s

 ERCP and EUS skills not required

 Competitive compensation with guarantee for first year and potential for production based income

 Washington State medical license (or ability to obtain)

 Board Certified (or eligible) in Gastroenterology

 CHI Franciscan Health is a nonprofit health system based in Tacoma, Washington with $2.6 billion in net revenue and a team of nearly 12,000 doctors, nurses and staff that provide expert, compassionate medical care at eight acute care hospitals and approximately 200 primary and specialty care clinics in Pierce, King and Kitsap counties.
 This includes St. Anthony Hospital, Gig Harbor; St. Clare Hospital, Lakewood; St. Elizabeth Hospital, Enumclaw; St. Francis Hospital, Federal Way; St. Joseph Medical Center, Tacoma; Harrison Medical Center, Bremerton and Silverdale; Highline Medical Center, Burien; and Regional Hospital, Burien.